barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-25. Do the following to configure Bind DNS:
-- Open a Chrome browser on VNC desktop
+12. Open Chrome browser on the VNC desktop.

-- Point it to the address: https://172.18.0.20:10000 (this is WebMin, Bind DNSs UI)
+13. Point it to https://172.18.0.20:10000 (this is Bind's GUI called WebMin).

-- Sign in as 'root' with 'password'
+14. Sign in as 'root' with 'password'.

-- Configure the server according to steps here:
+15. Configure the server using these steps:
 https://docs.google.com/document/d/1pDRZ8rHaR05UF4bU5SvwVkbM6FFj58apNsfxByibwoA/edit#heading=h.2gwmy0vc9jkp

-26. Return to VNC and test DNS setup
+16. Return to the VNCs shell terminal.

+17. Enter the following commands to exit the base VM SSH session run and DNS Utils to test DNS setup.

 ```bash
 exit